fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

 </table>

-FIXM also supports the supplementary provision of the abbreviated designator of the SID or the STAR which is commonly used in FMS databases and in some ground automation systems.
+FIXM also supports the supplementary provision of the abbreviated designator of the STAR which is commonly used in FMS databases and in some ground automation systems.
 The ‘abbreviated designator’, if provided, should be the designator obtained after applying the rules for shortening names specified by the ARINC 424